 14. On stock chassis and stock snout cars, if the windshield has been removed, a minimum of five protective bars must be placed in front of the driver’s section.
 The right side bar must be near the centerline of the chassis.
 The left side bar must be near the window post.
 The center three divided evenly.
 They should be between four and five inch intervals.
-A protective screen (such as ½” hardware cloth) is recommended.
+A protective screen (such as ½” hardware cloth) is recommended, but not mandatory.

 16. All safety items will have to pass a safety inspection before the car is allowed to compete.